 Native Americans lived in a variety of houses.
-The type of house a tribe lived in depended on the location of the tribe and its lifestyle.
+The type of Native American Houses a tribe lived in depended on the location of the tribe and its lifestyle.
 The tribes which hunted bison, for example, lived in houses which could be quickly built and easily disassembled when required.

 This was simply because they had to move around often in pursuit of bison herds.
 Other tribes, such as the ones who used farming for their food needs, lived in one place and constructed more permanent houses.